ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

 The signal is then transferred via the `libIIO' and `PyADI-IIO' packages to the memory of a Xilinx Zynq ZCU102 which consists of both a multi-core ARM processor subsystem and programmable logic hosting an Analog Devices FMC-DAQ3 as the digital-to-analogue and analogue-to-digital converter (DAC/ADC).

 The transmitter electronics consists of a Thorlabs LDM56 laser mount, TED200C temperature controller (set to $25^\circ$C) and LDC205C laser driver.
 The RF bandwidth of these elements is 600~MHz.
 The laser used was a TT Electronics OPV310 which is an 850~nm VCSEL offering $\sim$1 GHz bandwidth.
 The measured L-I-V curve of the laser demonstrates high linearity in the safe operating region, confirming \cite{ttelectronics2015opv310}.
-A photograph of the test setup is shown in Fig.~\ref{test_setup_photo}.
+A photograph of the test setup is shown in Fig.~\ref{figure2}.
 A 25.4~mm aspheric lens (Thorlabs ACL25416U-B) is used to collimate the beam, followed by transmission over a 200~mm free-space channel.
 The optical power impinging on the receiver is controlled using a series of neutral density filters (Thorlabs NDK01 series) before being focused onto the receiver via a second aspheric lens (Thorlabs C230TMD-B).
 The receiver is a 1.2 GHz photodiode and integrated transimpedance amplifier (Newport 818-BB-21A).

 Each of the optical and electronic components operates within its nominal linear region and does not introduce significant distortion under normal operation.
 To systematically evaluate receiver performance under constrained spectral conditions, bandwidth limitation is emulated in the digital domain prior to DAC conversion.
-The channel impairment is modelled as a bandwidth-limited linear system, implemented using a 101-tap FIR filter, where the normalised cut-off frequency is defined as \cite{oppenheim1999discrete}:
+The channel impairment is modelled as a bandwidth-limited linear system, implemented using a 101-tap FIR filter, where the normalised cut-off frequency is defined as:

-where $f_n$ is the low-pass cut-off frequency.
+where $f_n$ is the low-pass cut-off frequency and $B=100$MHz is the system bandwidth, so that $\omega_n=1$ corresponds to the full signal bandwidth.
 This parameter is swept experimentally to evaluate receiver robustness under progressively constrained spectral conditions.
 In this work, $\omega_n~\in~\{0.5, 0.55, 0.6, 0.65, 0.7, 0.75, 0.8, 0.9\}$ is swept to evaluate receiver robustness under progressively constrained spectral conditions.
-Smaller values of $\omega_n$ correspond to more severe bandwidth limitation.
+These correspond to absolute cut-off frequencies of $f_n \in \{50, 55, 60, 65, 70, 75, 80, 90\}$~MHz respectively.
+Smaller values of $\omega_n$ correspond to more severe bandwidth limitation, which arises primarily from the combined frequency response of the analogue front-end (photodetector, TIA and data converters) rather than from the free-space optical propagation path itself.
+Digital parameterisation of $\omega_n$ therefore models this front-end characteristic directly and is consistent with previous literature, where the end-to-end system frequency response is routinely swept as a digital parameter to evaluate receiver performance across a controlled range of channel conditions~\cite{haigh2015mcap}.